nashape/docs/rebuild.md

 Rails provides built in database migrations to allow easy management of database schema changes.

+### Asset Management

+Rails provides an asset pipeline for managing assets.
+For production this precompiles assets, merging javascript and css files into a single file for each, and compressing these.
+This significantly helps website performance.

 ##  3. Database

 Similar to the code, the database schema has a high level of technical debt.